Digital and Technology Services

 Select your preferred authenticator method below and follow the set up instructions.

-If you currently use the Microsoft Authenticator app, you will begin to see a number on-screen when entering your username into a system that requires you to use MFA.
+If you use the Microsoft Authenticator app, you may see a number on-screen when logging into a system that requires MFA approval.
 Simply enter that number into the Microsoft Authenticator app to log in.
-If you have configured your device to opt-in to phone sign-in, as outlined below, you will no longer need to enter your password.
+If you have configured your device to opt-in to phone sign-in, as outlined in Part 3 of setting up the Authenticator app, you will no longer need to enter your password.

-Microsoft have introduced number matching as it eradicates the risk of accidental MFA approval should your account be targeted by criminals.
+Microsoft introduced number matching to help eradicate the risk of accidental MFA approval should your account be targeted by criminals.

 Need help?